tamusjroyce/nodejs_directory_structure/README.md

   ],
 ```
 then
-> npm install -g folder_structure
+> npm run preinstall
-The above will also work.
+The above command will install folder_structure and a potato (because who doesn't want to install a potato? be sure to fork it) globally.

 ## RoadMap
 * Setup a subfolder with a variety of folderLayout templates and examples similar to existing folder layout standards